kevinlowe0x3F7/ios-decal-proj4/README.md

 * Ability to see restaurants nearby based on current location or a given location
 * Ability to save restaurants as a user profile even with killed app
-* Filter and sort restaurants based on price and distance
+* Ability to sort restaurants based on distance

 ## Control Flow
-* The user will now see the list of restaurants, presented one by one, with some basic information on the restaurant (name, rating, price, etc.).
+* The user will now see the list of restaurants, presented one by one, with some basic information on the restaurant (name, rating, etc.).
 The user can decide whether to skip onto the next restaurant or save the restaurant for later, either by swiping left or right or through buttons on the screen.
 Once they are done looking at restaurants, they can go into